 Taqiyya, Tawriya, and Creative Lying

-Here: Perhaps you have heard of taqiyya, the Muslim doctrine that allows lying in certain circumstances, primarily when Muslim minorities live under infidel authority.
-Now meet tawriya, a doctrine that allows lying in virtually all circumstances—including to fellow Muslims and by swearing to Allah—provided the liar is creative enough to articulate his deceit in a…
+Perhaps you have heard of taqiyya, the Muslim doctrine that allows lying in certain circumstances, primarily when Muslim minorities live under infidel authority.
+Now meet tawriya, a doctrine that allows lying in virtually all circumstances—including to fellow Muslims and by swearing to Allah—provided the liar is creative enough to articulate his deceit in a way that is true to him.

 The Pinocchio ‘Paradox’

-This curious bagatelle is wending its way through the World Wide Web.
+This curious bagatelle is wending its way through the World Wide WebPinocchio.
 The cartoon is supposed to be paradoxical in some way.
 The reader who brought it to my attention writes, "A friend and myself actually debated this at length over lunch, and I argued that at best it is a performative inconsistency.
-I'm sure…
+I'm sure you have a more nuanced opinion on this silly meme!"

 On Exaggeration